seumoo/seumoo-docs/docs/quick-start.md

 Crash records can be exported as a CSV file for further analysis.
 The exported crash records are based on the crashes currently visible in your map view.
 To export crash records:

 1. Move your map view to encompass all crash records you want to export.
-2. Open the :list-settings-fill: Results Display on the bottom-left of the map interface if not opened already.
+2. Open the :list-settings-fill: Results Display on the bottom-left of the map interface.
 3. Click :folder-zip-line: Export Records.
-The application will take time preparing your export depending on how many crash records are in your map view.
+The application will take time preparing your export depending on how many crashes are in your map view.
 4. Agree to the disclaimer to download a CSV file of crash record data.